misterikkit/automata/cellsim/README.md

 # Random walk maze generator

 Implemented as a simulation of Horizon object/script behaviors.
+See [scripts.go](scripts.go) for a wiring diagram.

 Sample output: